winglang/wing/docs/06-contributors/sdk-architecture.md

 new sdk.cloud.Function(this, "Function", handler);
 ```

-The inflight's `captures` field currently serve two purposes.
+The inflight's `bindings` field currently serve two purposes.

 The first purpose is to provide references to resources so that the CDK code can "glue" the resources together.
 This can include setting up permissions for the compute resource to perform operations on the referenced resource during runtime.
-The `methods` field associated with captured resources specifies what operations need to be used on the resource, so that least privilege permissions can be granted to the resource running the inflight code.
+The `methods` field associated with referenced resources specifies what operations need to be used on the resource, so that least privilege permissions can be granted to the resource running the inflight code.

 The second purpose is signal to the SDK that there is data that needs to be bundled with the user code.
-For example, when a `cloud.Queue` is captured by an inflight in an AWS application, the user's inflight code needs to be bundled with an inflight "client" that can perform `push()` by calling the AWS SDK.
+For example, when a `cloud.Queue` is used by an inflight in an AWS application, the user's inflight code needs to be bundled with an inflight "client" that can perform `push()` by calling the AWS SDK.

 The next section explains how the `Inflight` class is used to produce a JavaScript bundle during the app's synthesis.
 This JavaScript bundle will inject the appropriate code for `$cap`, and the code bundle will be included as a Terraform asset when the app is synthesized.